ma-github-account/Website-Switzerland-Tourist-Map/README.md

 - Fullscreen
 - Change map type

-Website is interactive due to usage of Leaflet Javascript library.
+Website is interactive due to the usage of Leaflet Javascript library.
 To display the website, please open index.html file in the internet browser.